Jaswant Singh Khalra: Death

 On 11 April 2011, the Supreme Court of India dismissed the appeal filed against the sentence to life imprisonment for the four accused, scathingly criticizing the atrocities committed by Punjab Police during the disturbance period.

+Legacy

 Memorial

 The City Council of Fresno approved the proposal to rename Victoria Park after Jaswant Singh Khalra on 26 August 2017.
 After bringing the motion before the City Council, the council member Oliver Baines said, "Jaswant Singh Khalra for Punjabi/Sikh Community is like Martin Luther King Jr. for my community."

+Films

+A Hindi film was set to be released on the life of Khalra named Panjab '95, with Diljit Dosanjh portraying Khalra, in February 2025.
+Though it was initially named as Ghalughara, meaning massacre, the Censor Board raised objections on the film and production unit, demanding 120 cuts and a new title.
+However, the release of the film has been indefinitely delayed.